vamshiamruthapu/coverage/spring-boot/spring-boot-rest/SpringBootRestGET.md

 Creating GET Endpoints with Spring Boot: A Quick Guide
 ======================================================
 ## Overview
-Introducing readers to the process of building a RESTFul endpoint using Spring Boot can open up a world of possibilities for creating robust and scalable web services.
+Introducing readers to the process of building a RESTful endpoint using Spring Boot can open up a world of possibilities for creating robust and scalable web services.
 This article will guide you through the essential steps and best practices for implementing a RESTful endpoint in your Spring Boot application.

 This article is part of a series of 4 articles on implementing REST web services with Spring Boot.
-This article focuses on GET endpoints.
-The other articles focus respectively on the other types: POST, PUT, and DELETE.
+This article focuses exclusively on **GET** endpoints.
+The other articles deal with other types of endpoints, more specifically endpoints of type: POST, PUT, and DELETE.
 ## Version check
 This tutorial has been tested with the following tools :
 - Java 17